Achievable logoAchievable logo

 The investor is purchasing $3,000 of stock (100 shares x $30).
 They must deposit the greater of 50% or $2,000.
 A 50% deposit equals $1,500.
 Therefore, the investor must deposit $2,000 to execute this transaction.

 What if an investor purchases less than $2,000?
-For example, an investor purchases $1,200 of a security.
-Would it make sense to require a deposit of $2,000 if their maximum loss was $1,200 (assuming the stock became worthless)?
-No - it wouldn’t.
-Therefore, investors only must deposit 100% of the transaction if purchasing less than $2,000.
-Essentially, their account is treated as a cash account.
+For example, suppose an investor purchases $1,200 of a security.
+Requiring a $2,000 deposit wouldn’t make sense when the maximum loss is $1,200 (assuming the stock becomes worthless).
+In that case, the investor deposits 100% of the purchase amount.
+Practically, the account is treated like a cash account for that transaction.

 Margin initial deposit rules for long accounts can be summed up this way: